Agreeable-f/Linux_Guide/README.md

 #### NOTE: If you used [Rufus](#o3rufus) or [Balena Etcher](#o2etcher) you can skip to [The Live Environment](#liveenv)

+Navigating Ventoy is pretty simple and not too different from how most Linux distros boot when installed.

 <div id='liveenv'/>

 ## The Live Environment